Malay College Kuala Kangsar: Rivalries

 MCKK has over the years established academic and sports rivalries with several premier schools, for example, Royal Military College, Victoria Institution, both in the capital Kuala Lumpur, King Edward VII School of Taiping, Sekolah Alam Shah in Putrajaya, and its neighbour, Clifford Secondary School.
 Notably, the most prominent rival is Sekolah Tuanku Abdul Rahman in Ipoh, which is one of the oldest Malay boarding school in Perak along with the MCKK.

-Coat of arms

-The shield is divided per cross, from dexter: white (argent) in the first quarter, red (gules) in the second, black (sable) in the third and yellow (or) in the fourth.
-Blazon: Per cross Argent, Gules, Sable and Or, overall charged with Malay dagger Gules with hilt Or.
-In crest: A Malayan tiger caboshed Or.
-Motto: Or, Fiat Sapientia Virtus in Sable.

-The colours represent the four houses into which the students are grouped: Idris (white), Sulaiman (red), Mohd Shah (yellow) and Ahmad (black).

-In the middle of the shield is a red kris, a traditional Malay dagger.
-On top of the crest is a head of a tiger which is the symbol of the Federation of Malaya.
-Surrounding the left and right side of the shield are laurel wreaths symbolising excellence.
-The school motto is Fiat Sapientia Virtus, which is Latin for "Manliness Through Wisdom".